radar/ryanbigg.com/_posts/2012-03-03-engines-and-authentication.markdown

 By having this authentication inside Spree, we are expressly stating that you *must* use Devise and have it as a dependency of your application, even if your application uses something completely different.

-A bigger problem comes up when your application is still using Devise. `spree_auth`'s configuration for Devise may cause slowdowns or conflict with the configuration set up in your application.
+A bigger problem comes up when your application *is also* using Devise. `spree_auth`'s configuration combined with your application's configuration for Devise may cause slowdowns or conflict with each other.
 This may not happen though, because the railtie's (i.e. `spree_auth`'s) initializers are run before the application's, and so it would take precedence.

 For instance, we've had a couple of reports where the Devise configuration in <a href='https://github.com/resolve/refinery'>Refinery</a> have been conflicting with Spree's authentication.